-Wheat slid, heading for the biggest weekly loss in four weeks, on speculation global supplies will be ample as rains ease dry conditions from the Black Sea region to the U.S.
+Wheat fell, capping the biggest weekly slump in 14 months, on speculation that global supplies will be ample as rains ease dry conditions from the Black Sea region to the U.S.

-Lower wheat prices may ease pressure on global food costs, which have climbed 1.5 percent this year, according to the United Nations.
-Wheat dropped 1.6 percent in May, while the Standard & Poor’s GSCI gauge of 24 commodities tumbled 13 percent on concern that Europe’s sagging economy will curb demand for energy, metals and crops.
+Lower prices may reduce global food costs, which have climbed 1.5 percent this year, according to the United Nations.
+Wheat dropped 1.6 percent in May, while the Standard & Poor’s GSCI Spot Index of 24 raw materials tumbled 13 percent on concern that Europe’s sagging economy will curb demand for energy, metals and crops.

-To contact the reporter on this story: Whitney McFerron in London at firstname.lastname@example.org; Tony C. Dreibus in Chicago at email@example.com.
+To contact the reporters on this story: Tony C. Dreibus in Chicago at email@example.com; Whitney McFerron in London at firstname.lastname@example.org.